5HT/mq-nynja/apps/review/README.md

 What is added to N2O?
 ---------------------

-The one bad things about MQTT version is that we need to store now both MQTT and BERT formatters on client.
+The one bad thing about MQTT version is that we need to store now both MQTT and BERT formatters on client.

 ```